lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 The double filtering step substantially reduced total assembly size (+@fig:fig3_filtering_and_assembly\-B top) and length distributions of eukaryotic contigs (+@fig:fig3_filter_length_distributions Eukaryota, +@tbl:tbl3_1), as well as contigs which were not assigned a taxonomy or did not yield any open reading frames (+@tbl:tbl3_1).
 These latter two taxonomical categories often had similar depth/length distributions as scaffolds assigned Eukaryota ([lauradijkhuizen.com/blog/AGMB](lauradijkhuizen.com/blog/AGMB)).
 In contrast, bacterial assembly size and length distributions were practically identical between the two different filtering stages (+@fig:fig3_filter_length_distributions Bacteria), although the average and median scaffold size did increase slightly (+@tbl:tbl3_1 Bacteria).
-Contigs assigned as Archeal in the hostfiltered assembly, were not classified as such in the doublefiltered assembly (+@fig:fig3_filter_length_distributions Archaea).
+Contigs assigned as Archeal in the hostfiltered assembly, were not classified as such in the double filtered assembly (+@fig:fig3_filter_length_distributions Archaea).
 Similarly, viral contigs often were only assembled in the hostfiltered assembly (+@fig:fig3_filter_length_distributions Viruses).
 The bacterial fraction of the metagenome assembly is of substantial size and was not negativelly affected by the filtering approach, thereby paving the way to investigate the diversity of bacterial genomes in this fraction.